nirv-ai/fullstackapps/README.md

 ## TLDR

-- NIRV uses nimlang and JS... for all application development
+- NIRV uses nimlang and Bun... for all application development

-### why nim and js
+### why nim and bun

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. _Martin_

-- nimlang and JS are the most usable and flexible languages on the planet
+- nimlang and Bun (typescript) are the most usable and flexible languages on the planet
 - anything you can build, can be built and maintained _competitively_ and _economically_
 - if you are:
   - searching for ultimate performance: [start here](https://www.wikihow.com/Start-Programming-in-Assembly)